Frequently Asked Questions

 - Visa Zero Liability Policy covers Australian and New Zealand issued cards and does not apply to ATM transactions, transactions not processed by Visa, or certain commercial card transactions.
 Cardholders should notify their issuer promptly of any unauthorised Visa use.
 Please consult the card issuer for additional details.

-Sending money overseas to certain countries is limited for amounts of AUD $1,000 and above, or any foreign currency equivalent.
-For clarity, the countries currently subject to the restriction are Cambodia, Ghana, Indonesia, Laos, Mexico, Pakistan, Philippines, Thailand, and Vietnam.
+Payments to the selected country is only available for amounts AUD 1,000 and above, or the foreign currency equivalent value.
+The countries currently subject to the restriction are Cambodia, Ghana, Indonesia, Laos, Mexico, Pakistan, Philippines, Thailand, and Vietnam.
 This condition is subject to change from time to time at our discretion.

 Other Banks Fees